Settings can be accessed via the button in the upper right corner of Endpoints -> Readiness page.

 - CIDR list - Specify the endpoint needed to be configured to the configured repository using CIDR entry

-- Repository specifications - List of enabled repositories IDs.
+- Repository specifications - List of enabled repository IDs.
 To fetch the repository ID from an endpoint:

 - For Windows OS- The IP/Hostname of the WSUS appears in the endpoint configuration as specified in "Specify intranet Microsoft update service location".
 More information on EP configuration can be found in WSUS Configuration ("Endpoint server configuration" section)